aershov24/PMSC_Candidates_Test/Kanban_nikitazhuperkov@gmail.com.md

 **Answer:**

 **Definition of Done (DoD)** is a list of requirements that a user story must adhere to for the team to call it complete.
-While the Acceptance Criteria of a User Story consist of set of Test Scenarios that are to be met to confirm that the software is working as expected.
+**Acceptance Criteria (AC)** of a User Story consist of set of Test Scenarios that are to be met to confirm that the software is working as expected.

-The difference between these two is that the DoD is common for all the User Stories whereas the Acceptance Criteria is applicable to specific User Story.
-Acceptance Criteria of each User Story will be different based on the requirements of that User Story.
+The difference between these two is that the **DoD** is common for all the User Stories whereas the **AC** is applicable to specific User Story. **AC** of each User Story will be different based on the requirements of that User Story.

-In other words, Both DoD and Acceptance Criteria must be met in order to complete the User Story.
+In other words, Both **DoD** and **AC** must be met in order to complete the User Story.
 The Product Increment is not considered to be complete, unless both these two lists are done.
-Thus, we need to define two aspects of the Definition of Done (DOD) – Completion Criteria and Acceptance Criteria:
+Thus, we need to define two aspects of the **Definition of Done (DoD)** – Completion Criteria and **Acceptance Criteria (AC)**:

 ![](https://www.visual-paradigm.com/servlet/editor-content/scrum/definition-of-done-vs-acceptance-criteria/sites/7/2018/11/definition-of-done-vs-acceptance-criteria.png)